NFL Combine 2020 schedule, dates, training times, registrations, invitations and everything else to know

 However, what is new this year will be the changes in a handful of exercises specific to each position with the value of entertainment in mind.
 (Again, the league points to better television ratings).
 From Kalyn Kahler of Sports Illustrated:

 "Approximately eight or nine specific position exercises have been eliminated from training and replaced with the same number of new exercises.
-The committee decided to add time to some existing exercises such as the gauntlet and the W exercise of the defenders, to make the workouts be more entertaining for fans who tune in to the NFL Network broadcast …
+The committee decided to add time to some existing exercises such as the glove and the W exercise of the defenders, so that the Workouts are more entertaining for fans tuning to the NFL Network broadcast …

 "Some of the new exercises include a smoke route for quarterbacks and wide receivers.
 A smoke route is a short route, a one-step hitch that is popular in career pass option plays that are now an element. basic offenses of the NFL.
 The smoke route is generally used in the back of a run play as a rescue for the quarterback when the appearance of the race is not there.
 This exercise will also be timed, from the hands of the quarterback to the hands of the receiver. "